forkkit/supertokens-node-mysql-ref-jwt/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-brightgreen.svg)](https://github.com/supertokens/supertokens-node-mysql-ref-jwt/blob/master/LICENSE)

 This is a library written in TypeScript that implements user session management for websites that run on **NodeJS**, **Express** and **MySQL**.
 This is meant to be used with your backend code.
 For a complete solution, you also need to use the [supertokens-website](https://github.com/supertokens/supertokens-website) package on your frontend.
+A demo project that uses these two libraries is available here: [auth-demo](https://github.com/supertokens/auth-demo)

 #### The protocol SuperTokens uses is described in detail in this article.<TODO: link to blog part 2 at [this article]>